Occupational therapy sessions for adults in Philadelphia, PA

 Yes it does.
 Federal law requires that therapists are licensed in the states where their clients live.

-Farfalla Integrative Health can provide occupational therapy to residents of Pennsylvania and New Jersey only at this time.
+Farfalla Integrative Health can provide occupational therapy to residents of Pennsylvania and New Jersey.

 Do I need a prescription for occupational therapy?